freddykrunn/three.gf/README.md

-## JGF - Javascript Game Framework
+## Three.gf - Javascript Game Framework

 This is a project targeting the web developers that want to make browser games with ease.
 You don't need to install large pieces of software, just include the minified script and you are good to go.